lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 3- Loop over the file and check the pattern in the current location against the previous locations.
 Find the longest matching pattern, or at least find a match of a good length.
 The match has to be within the length and offset boundaries specified by the compression algorithm.

+4- There are primarily two modes in Refpack compression:

-4- Once you found a match, add literal control characters a long with their bytes to the compressed data until you've reached the location of the match, then convert the length and offset of the match to control characters and add them to the compressed output.
+a- When a match is found, a number of bytes is appended to the compressed data indicating the length of the match, and the offset from the current position where the match could be found.

-5- Repeat this until you've added the last match.
-After that add literal and EOF control characters along with their respective bytes until you reach the end of the uncompressed data.
+b- When there is no match, the data is copied from the uncompressed data with no compression.
+A byte is appended before the data indicating the length of the data.

 6- Write the compression header to the beginning of the compressed data.

 7- Slice the array to the size that you've got after compression.

-Typical structure of compressed data: `control_characters literals_from_decompressed_data  control_characters  literals_from_decompressed_data...`

-#### Control Characters
+### Encoding

+Bit operation are done to mask off unrelated bits or shift the values to a specific position.
+Addition and subtraction are done because they allow the algorithm to encode a few more bytes compared to if it didn't.
+Addition and subtraction could also be used to switch certain bits on or off.

 Note: Some guides mistakenly claim that SimCity 4 has its own unique control character encoding.
 This is wrong.

-**The three variables that we need to encode are:**
+The three variables that we need to encode are:

-**literal/plain** = The number of bytes to copy from the compressed data as is.
+**literal/plain**: The number of bytes to copy from the compressed data when no match is found.

-**offset** = The offset in the *decompressed* data to copy the bytes from (i.e. current position - match position).
+**offset**: The distance between the two matches. (i.e. current position - match position).

-**count** = The number of bytes to copy from the offset in the *decompressed* data
+**count**: The length of the match.

+#### References

+When a match is found, we simply append a number of bytes indicating the length and offset of the match, as well as the number of literals preceding the match.

+The 0-3 literals from the uncompressed data should be appended after the reference.

 Subtract the offset by 1 before before doing anything with it.
-This is a part of the transformations applied to the offset:
+This is a part of the encoding applied to the offset:

 `offset = offset - 1`

-Bit operation are usually done to mask off unrelated bits or shift the values to a specific position.
-Addition and subtraction are done because they allow the algorithm to encode a few more bytes compared to if it didn't.
-Addition and subtraction could also be used to switch certain bits on or off.

 ##### Short